“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 This is a spacious, elegant restaurant with a relaxed atmosphere and a full bar.
 The menu has all the standard dishes we’ve come to expect from a good Chinese restaurant.
 There are sweet and sour dishes, hot and spicy, chow mein noodles, and regional inspirations such as Mongolian and Szechwan dishes.
 It’s good Chinese with good service in a lovely setting.

 The development of coffee culture, when friends and family would gather to socialize over coffee, dates back to the 14th century in Turkey.
 Coffeehouses were soon a feature of Eastern Mediterranean and Western European life and became social hubs to discuss art and politics.
-The explosion of coffee culture in the US is dominated by the espresso style of coffee, which originated in Italy.
+The explosion of coffee culture in the USA is dominated by the espresso style of coffee, which originated in Italy.
 As with most major urban centers around the world, coffee culture in Bishop is robust.

 Black Sheep Coffee Roasters